-- High expectations are made explicit. - Effective feedback and marking is used to move pupils on in their learning. - Each child has individualised learning targets in key subjects. - Time for reflection and response - Encouragement and praise are used effectively to engage and motivate children. - All children are clear about the objective for each lesson and have clear success criteria. - Multi-sensory learning opportunities are used. - Interactive strategies are used children having cards to hold up etc. - Flexible groupings in classes - Effective and differentiated
+- High expectations are made explicit. - Effective feedback and marking is used to move pupils on in their learning. - Time for reflection and response - Encouragement and praise are used effectively to engage and motivate children. - All children are clear about the objective for each lesson and have clear success criteria. - Multi-sensory learning opportunities are used. - Interactive strategies are used children having cards to hold up etc. - Flexible groupings in classes - Effective and differentiated questioning in all lessons - Whole school or class 'entry' days are held at the start of topics - Milestones are planned through each class topic - Termly topics finish with whole class real life outcomes e.g. class exhibitions, café/ quiz events etc. - Homework is directly linked to classroom learning - Instrumental music lessons available, with most of these pupils involved in the school band - School holds regular trips for all children with all topics including outdoor trips and/or visits from speakers.

-- Individuals targeted questioning - Time and support given before responses are required. - Various resources are used to help scaffold and structure work - Small focused groups supported with interventions and/or classroom based support - Pre-teaching - Alternative methods for recording used questioning in all lessons
+- Individuals targeted questioning - Time and support given before responses are required. - Various resources are used to help scaffold and structure work - Small focused groups supported with interventions and/or classroom based support - Pre-teaching - Alternative methods for recording used e.g. whiteboards, talking postcards, IPads